 So how could a simple error make it so valuable?

 Only a few stamps were printed before the error was resolved.
-But the Baden 9 Kreuzer wasn’t the only interesting stamp from this time period.
+But the Baden 9 Kreuzer wasn’t the only interesting stamp from this period.
 Several other valuable stamps of Germany are worth hundreds of thousands of dollars.

-Oldenburg â…“ GR Black – $395,000
+Oldenburg ⅓ GR Black – $395,000

-Eight years later, in 1859 came the Oldenburg â…“ GR Black also was issued green.
-What makes this stamp so interesting is its design.
+Eight years later, in 1859 came the Oldenburg ⅓ GR Black also was issued green.
+What makes this stamp so attractive is its design.

-The Oldenburg issue stamps feature a crown sitting on the top of The Arms of Oldenburg symbol.
+The Oldenburg issue stamps feature a crown on the top of The Arms of Oldenburg symbol.
 Ribbons spiral underneath with denominations and the name of the duchy.

-Today, these collectible stamps in good condition are valued at $390,000.
+Today, these collectible stamps in good condition are valued at $390,000

-The 1900s and 2000s
+Old Stamps of the 1900s and 2000s

 The 1800s offered a lot for German stamp collectors, and the 1900s to 2000s saw no difference.

-Rare German Stamps of the Germania Series
+Valuable German Stamps of the Germania Series

 The Germania Series takes place between 1905 and 1922.
-They are attractive because they were the longest kept series to date.
+They are attractive because they were the longest-kept series to date.

 Three Stages of The German Empire Stamps